Steven Seagal plays a regulation issue maverick cop who’s assigned to an unruly precinct after one act of insubordination too far.

-Wrestling a machine gun from one of the assailants, Seagal takes careful aim at the helicopter and deploys some precision firing to take out the chopper fuel tank.
-The door of the helicopter blows off before a secondary explosion rips through the fuselage and the chopper fully combusts.
+Grabbing hold of a machine gun, the aikido arm-waver takes careful aim at the helicopter and deploys some precision firing to take out the chopper's fuel tank.
+The explosion rips through the fuselage and the chopper fully combusts.

 A rather uninspiring helicopter explosion.
-Aside from Steven Seagal's one man war on acid house and precision shooting little imagination been brought to the scene.
+Aside from Old Totem face’s one-man war on acid house little imagination been brought to the scene.

 Relevance to plot

-Any group capable of organising a high level plot to assassinate the US Vice President would easily have the resources to muster a helicopter as part of the plot.
-However, the rave culture livery seems a rather odd choice for a red neck militia.
+Any group capable of organising a high-level plot to assassinate the US Vice President would easily have the resources to muster a helicopter as part of their plan.
+However, the rave culture livery seems a rather odd choice when we learn that a red neck militia were behind the hit.

 Exploding helicopter innovation